ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ![](img/language-server-sequence.png)
 [^2]

-A key advantage of this architecture is the reusablitity.
+A key advantage of this architecture is its reusablitity.
 The language support has to be written only once and not over and over again for every development tool.

 ![](img/lsp-languages-editors.png)[^7]